hagitbenshoshan/text_distance/README.md

 ```

 - We only include results of "Noun" (NN/NNS)  words
-- Raw data is uploaded to Google BigQuery table in the fillowing structure
+- Raw data is uploaded to Google BigQuery table in the following structure

 ```
 user_id | word | Frequency